 Need a locksmith’s help in opening and changing your letterbox lock?
-Contrary to popular belief, letterbox lock replacement is done by locksmiths, not the HDB or town councils.
+You’ve come to the right place!

 IC verification procedure

 Before opening and changing the letterbox lock, we will first verify that the unit belongs to the customer.
 This is done for security reasons.
 Do note that we can only proceed after the verification is complete.
 During this process, we will not take down your IC details, or retain your IC.

 The Target brand letterbox lock is a good, affordable choice.
 The level of security provided is adequate for everyday usage, but can be picked open by locksmiths.
 This can be a problem, as it may not be possible to know that someone has accessed your letterbox without your permission.
 If security is a major concern, this may not be the right letterbox lock replacement for you.
 Three new keys comes with this lock.

 The REAL brand letterbox lock provides a higher level of security.
 This is more durable, and is much more secure than other letterbox locks.
 It possesses a thicker back plate that can resist forced entry.
 As we can’t pick this open, we need to damage it if you lose the keys.
 Signs of unauthorized access can be easily seen.
 If you’re still receiving important documents and parcels via your mailbox, we advise getting this lock..